Skip to main content

 configs/training/Training run configs for osmosis train submitTraining Config

-The configs/training/default.toml template is pre-populated with the required fields and commented-out optional settings.
+The configs/training/default.toml template and rollout-specific evaluation configs named configs/eval/<rollout-name>.toml are pre-populated with required fields and commented-out optional settings.
 See Configuration Files for the full TOML schema reference.

 data/